Prachi2426/cloud-internship-task2./README2.md

 # Task 2 – configure AWS CloudWatch to monitor an EC2 instance’s CPU utilization and send an alert via Amazon SNS (CodTech Internship)

 ## Task Overview
-This project was completed as part of the **CODTECH Cloud Computing Internship**.
+This task was completed as part of the **CODTECH Cloud Computing Internship**.
 The objective was to implement cloud monitoring alerts and automated notification mechanisms using AWS services to improve system reliability and proactively detect issues.

 ## Technologies and Services Used